puppetlabs/puppet-strings/README.md

 We love contributions from the community!

-If you'd like to contribute to `puppet-strings`, check out [CONTRIBUTING.md](https://github.com/puppetlabs/puppet-strings/blob/main/CONTRIBUTING.md) to get information on the contribution process.
+If you'd like to contribute to `openvox-strings`, check out [CONTRIBUTING.md](https://github.com/voxpupuli/openvox-strings/blob/main/CONTRIBUTING.md) to get information on the contribution process.

 ### Running Specs